 “Survival is all about timing.
 Nature doesn’t give second chances.”

 Brunsmeier and his twin brother were raised in a working class district near the Berlin Wall.
 Their father worked in the police force and strongly encouraged them to join.
 While working with Bundespolizei (BPOL) Brunsmeier excelled in crisis situations.
 He transferred to the Aviation Group long enough to obtain his helicopter license but his adaptability and experience with border surveillance flagged him for undercover operations.
-He was embedded as an undercover agent in the terrorist organization Red Army Faction (RAF) and later in the Hannover Chapter of the Hell’s Angels.
-In both operations Brunsmeier’s contribution was critical in seeing key members arrested and providing valuable information.
+He was embedded as an undercover agent in the terrorist organization Red Army Faction (RAF), where his contribution was critical in seeing key members arrested and providing valuable information.
 While undercover, Brunsmeier honed skills in guerrilla tactics and improvised explosive devices.
 He developed prototypes of his electrified barricade and deployable shield.
 He is fluent in German, English, Polish and Turkish.

 I wouldn’t expect an operator who worked undercover for years amongst dangerous biker gangs and militants to be anything less than clever and adaptive.
 And in re-reading Specialist Dominic “Bandit” Brunsmeier’s file I’m struck by just how resourceful he had to be.
 It’s clear he had to be creative and strategic to stay alive.
 Frankly then, I was surprised by his sense of humor.
 It must’ve sustained him through his undercover operations.
 That said, he can have a cold intensity.
 Nothing reminds me that I’m a soft civilian more than looking into Brunsmeier’s eyes. […]